-The next STARS meeting will be at the STARS Field, August 9th, at 7:00.
+The next STARS meeting will be at the STARS Field, September 13th, at 7:00.
 As a reminder, the meeting is always the second Wednesday of the month.
-The STARS monthly meeting will meet at the STARS Field until fall 2017.
+This is the last STARS monthly meeting at the STARS Field until spring 2018.